PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 ```

 # Loops
 We can go through each item in a list and print it out.
-Delete your code again and write the following code.
+Delete your code again and write the following code, whish "loops" over the names in the list and prints them out.

 ```py
 for name in ["Mary", "John", "Jackson", "David"]:
 	print(name)
 ```

-The `name` variable gets set to the first item (name) in the list.
-Then we print what `name` is currently set to.
-We do this until `name` has been set to every item in the list *and* the code inside to loop runs (aka print out what name is).

 You should notice the tab (2 or 4 spaces) in front of the code `print(name)`.
 This lets Python know what code is "inside of the loop", and what code is outside of the loop.

+The `name` variable gets set to the first item in the list, then we print `name` (which would be set to "Mary").

+We do this until `name` has been set to every item in the list (every time we "set" name, the code `print(name)` also gets run).

-We could also reference (aka "hold onto") the list using a variable.
+We could also hold onto the list using a variable.

 ```py
 names = ["Mary", "John", "Jackson", "David"]